Jurong Lake District to create more than 100,000 jobs, 20,000 homes

 The bus network serving the Jurong Lake District will also be expanded, with every development no more than 400m or a five minutes' walk away from a bus stop or an MRT station.

-The aim is for 80 per cent of all commuter trips in the district to be via public transport, higher the current islandwide average of 66 per cent, URA said.
+The aim is for more than 80 per cent of all commuter trips in the district to be via public transport, higher the current islandwide average of 66 per cent, URA said.

 URA also said it hopes to cut the number of freight vehicles on the roads by at least 65 per cent - it plans to develop offsite logistic centres so that companies can consolidate their goods deliveries before entering the district.